charlesrroberts/Free-Music-Archive-Analysis/README.md

 # Free-Music-Archive-Analysis
-Working with the Free Music Archive dataset to analyze and data visulizations for popular artists, albums and songs.
+Working with the Free Music Archive dataset to analyze and data visualization's for popular artists, albums and songs.